-7. (a) Subject to the exceptions hereinafter provided the ordinary hours of work shall be 44 per week to be worked in five days of 8 hours (Monday to Friday inclusive) and one day (Saturday) of 4 hours; or five days (Monday to Friday inclusive) of 8 hours 48 minutes each continuously except for meal breaks at the discretion of the employer, between 7 a.m. and 5.30 p.m. on Monday to Friday inclusive, and 7 a.m. and noon on Saturday.
+9. (a) Subject to the exceptions hereinafter provided the ordinary hours of work shall be 44 per week to be worked in five days of 8 hours (Monday to Friday inclusive) and one day (Saturday) of 4 hours; or five days (Monday to Friday inclusive) of 8 hours 48 minutes each continuously except for meal breaks at the discretion of the employer between 7 a.m. and 5.30 p.m. on Monday to Friday inclusive, and 7 a.m. and noon on Saturday.

-In localities where the recognized half-holiday is on a day other than Saturday the day so recognized may be substituted or Saturday for all the purposes of this Determination.
+In localities where the recognized half-holiday is on a day other than Saturday the day so recognized may be substituted for Saturday for all the purposes of this Determination.

-Provided that the spread of hours herein prescribed may be altered as to all or a section of the employees by mutual agreement between an employer and the representative of the union in that shop.
+Provided that the spread of hours heroin prescribed may be altered as to all or a section of the employees by mutual agreement between an employer and the representative of the union in that shop.

-.
 Five-Days Week.

-- (b) In any case in which the ordinary week's work of 44 hours can be performed in five days as aforesaid without- - (i) detriment to the public interest: - (ii) loss in the value of goods handled or to be handled; - (iii) reducing the efficiency of production; or - (iv) reducing the efficacy of the necessary service.

-the employer shall on or before the 1st July, 1946, allow those employees who so desire to do so to work their ordinary hours in five days as aforesaid.
+- (b) In any case in which the ordinary week's work of 44 hours can be performed in five days as aforesaid without- - (i) detriment to the public interest; - (ii) loss in the value of goods handled or to be handled; - (iii) reducing the efficiency of production; or - (iv) reducing the efficacy of the necessary service, the employer shall on or before the 1st July, 1946, allow those employees who so desire to do so to work their ordinary hours the employer shall on or before the 1st July, 1946, allow those employees who so desire to do so to work their ordinary hours in five days as aforesaid.
 Any dispute as to whether the ordinary hours of work can in any case or cases be worked in five days without detriment, loss or reduction as aforesaid shall be determined by the Wages Board upon application made by or on behalf of the employees.
 Upon such an application proof that the working of a five-days week will result in such detriment, loss or reduction as aforesaid shall be upon the employer.